Buying Fiber for Felting

 - Felting Needles come in many different gauges.
 To start, a 36 (coarse) and 40 (fine) will work on most fibers.

-- Brick and Mortar stores, Collage and Twisted sell felting needles, wool and mats in Portland.
+- Brick and Mortar stores Collage, Fabric Depot and Pendleton Woolen Mill Store sell felting needles, wool and mats in Portland.

 Regional fiber festivals